20th-century British literature, 20th-century American literature, media studies, WWII literature, digital humanities, Anglophone literature

 20th & 21st century Anglophone literature (Africa, South Asia, British, Caribbean); postcolonial studies & migrant literature; Indian Ocean studies; 20th & 21st century Lusophone literature; Mauritian Literature

-I’m an Assistant Professor of English at the University of Mississippi, where I work on 20th and 21st century British and Anglophone literature and media studies, with an emphasis on the intersections of literature and radio in mid-century Britain.
+I’m an Associate Professor of English at the University of Mississippi, where I work on 20th and 21st century British and Anglophone literature and media studies, with an emphasis on the intersections of literature and radio in mid-century Britain.

 My interests include British and Anglophone literature of the long 20th century, modernist studies, digital humanities, gender studies, postcolonial literature and theory, spatial theory and cultural geography